WendaoLee/QuickSync/README.md

 ## Preliminaries

+Please ensure you have installed `Python >= 3.5`.

 The script use WebDav3Client for transmitting data.So you need use

 `$ pip install webdavclient3`

-to ensure it can be used in your env.
+to ensure it can be used in your environment.

 ## Usage